urgent-challenge/urgent2025/_pages/data.md

 We finally curated a list of speech sample (~2500 hours) and noise samples (~500 hours) based on the above procedure that will be used for simulating the training and validation data in the challenge.

+Note that the data filtering is not perfect and the dataset still has non-ignorable amount of noisy samples.
+**One of the goal of this challenge is to encourage participants to develop how to leverage (or remove) such noisy data** to improve the final SE performance.

 ### Simulation

 With the proviced scripts in the next section, the simulation data can be generated offline in two steps.